TerrorBite-Capaciti/Bank-Management-System/README.md

+# 🏦 Bank Management System
+A robust application to manage bank accounts with features like deposit, withdrawal, and money transfer, leveraging object-oriented programming concepts.

-📖 Table of Contents
+## 📖Table of Contents
 - 📚 Overview
-- 🌟 Key Features
+- 🌟 Key features
 - ⚙️ How It Works
-- 🛠️ Tech Stack
-- 📂 Folder Structure
+- 🛠️ Folder Structure
-- 🚀 Getting Started
+- 🚀 Gettung Started
-- 👨‍💻 Contributing
+- 🧑‍💻 Contributing
-- 📝 Planned Enhancements
+- 📝 Planned Enhancement
-- 🛡️License
+- 🛡️ License
 - 💬 Feedback and Suggestions

 ---

 ## 📚 Overview

-The Bank Management System is a console-based application that helps manage bank accounts effectively.
+The Bank Management System is a Java and React-based application that helps manage bank accounts effectively.
 Built with a strong foundation in object-oriented programming (OOP), it offers functionalities like deposits, withdrawals, and money transfers, while ensuring robustness through exception handling for scenarios such as overdrafts and invalid transactions.

 ---